viamrobotics/docs/docs/components/movement-sensor/gps/set-up-base-station.md

 Provide the RTK2GO casting URL `rtk2go.com:2101` as the `ntrip_url` attribute in your Viam machine config for the RTK-enabled models of movement sensor.

-Click on the link to follow configuration instructions for each model:
+Next, follow the configuration instructions for the desired model:

 - [`gps-nmea-rtk-pmtk`](/components/movement-sensor/gps/gps-nmea-rtk-pmtk/)
 - [`gps-nmea-rtk-serial`](/components/movement-sensor/gps/gps-nmea-rtk-serial/)